 Before you start the PyQt6 tutorial you will need to have a working installation of PyQt6 on your system.
-If you don't have either set up yet, the following steps will guide you through how to do this on Windows.
+If you don't have either set up yet, the following steps will guide you through how to do this on macOS.

 Note that the following instructions are only for installation of the GPL licensed version of PyQt.
 If you need to use PyQt in a non-GPL project you will need to purchase an alternative license from Riverbank Computing to release your software.

 Install PyQt6 on macOS

 If you already have a working installation of Python 3 on macOS, you can go ahead and install PyQt6 as for any other Python package, using the following --

 If you don't have an installation of Python 3, you will need to install one first.
 You can download macOS installers for Python 3 from the Python homepage.
 Once installed, you should be able to use the